Be a Master of Change Management in Procurement

 - Communication

 However, seventy percent of change management efforts fail to achieve their goals.
-Common reasons include, for example, poor leadership, ineffective processes, poor timing, poor planning, under-communication, or change fatigue.
+Common reasons include, for example, bad leadership, ineffective processes, poor timing, poor planning, under-communication, or change fatigue.

 Three steps to overcoming resistance to change